ESMWG/NoahMP/README.md

 ### Configuring

-Run the configuration script to configure the compiling:
+Run the configuration script to configure the compilation:
 ```bash
 ./configure
 ```
 Several options will be prompted.
-Select the one that match your operating system (Linux, Mac OS X Darwin), compiler (GCC/Gfortran, Intel, PGI), and intended parallel environment (seq for sequential and dm for MPI).
+Select the one that matches your operating system (Linux, Mac OS X Darwin), compiler (GCC/Gfortran, Intel, PGI), and parallel environment (seq for sequential and dm for MPI).

 After the configuration, a file named `makefile.in` will be generated in the source code directory, specifying the detailed compiling settings.
 Modify if necessary.